Power Surge: How High-Performance Design Can Ease Affordability

 Populus.
 Studio Gang. © Jason O’Rear

-A recent New York Times article focused on the Populus Hotel in downtown Denver, Colorado, particularly on whether the building meets its extravagant sustainability claims.
-In questioning how the Populus achieves its assertions of being “carbon-positive,” the Times also highlighted questionable sustainability claims throughout the construction industry.
+A recent New York Times article focused on the Populus Hotel in downtown Denver, Colorado, particularly on whether the building—a visually striking design by Studio Gang—meets its extravagant sustainability claims.
+In questioning how the Populus achieves its assertions of being “carbon-positive,” the Times also highlighted dubious sustainability claims throughout the construction industry.

 Because the construction industry is responsible for an estimated forty percent of carbon emissions worldwide, architects have tried to combat the negative impact that building has on the environment.
 For marketing purposes, developers and architects have begun branding projects with oversold phrases that, in some cases, mischaracterize their eco-friendliness.
 And sometimes these projects have been criticized as greenwashing.